On the nature of the Tsallis-Fourier Transform: Conclusions

 \section{Conclusions}

-We have shown that the q-generalization advanced by Umarov et al. in \cite{umarov} is to be properly regarded as a transformation between classes of equivalence and thus one-to-one, a finding that reconciles the assertions of Ref. \cite{umarov} with the lucid observations of Ref. \cite{hilhorst}.
+\nd We have shown here an important original result: the q-generalization advanced by Tsallis et al. in \cite{umarov} is to be properly regarded as {\it a transformation between classes of equivalence} and thus one-to-one, {\bf a finding of this paper that solves the qFT's non-invertibility issue} \cite{PR}.